nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 Encryption
 ^^^^^^^^^^

-File encryption can only be used together with Shibboleth when the master key based encryption is used because the per user encryption requires the user's password to unlock the private encryption key.
+File encryption can only be used together with Shibboleth when the :ref:`master key-based encryption <occ_encryption_label>` is used because the per- user encryption requires the user's password to unlock the private encryption key.
 Due to the nature of Shibboleth the user's password is not known to the service provider.

 Other Login Mechanisms
 ^^^^^^^^^^^^^^^^^^^^^^